 - Dress Down Days

-High Value Prizes for Top Fundraisers
+High-Value Prizes for Top Jog-a-thon Fundraisers

-High value prizes are reserved for the top-earning jog-a-thon participants.
+High-value prizes are reserved for the top-earning jog-a-thon participants.
 Some of these jog-a-thon prize ideas can be donated through in-kind donations or jog-a-thon sponsorships from local businesses, keeping event costs down.

 - Gift Cards or Gift Certificates